 Through FY 2014, agencies in "Enterprise and Other Funds" (part H of the operating budget) were budgeted for the most part as receiving Special Purpose Revenue, and several agencies were also budgeted as receiving Local funds or Dedicated Taxes.
 These are the same appropriated funds that are part of the General Fund, even though these agencies do not operate in the General Fund.
 For FY 2015, two new appropriated funds, "Enterprise and Other Funds" and "Enterprise and Other Funds - Dedicated," were created to replace the use of Special Purpose Revenue, Local, and Dedicated Taxes by these agencies.
-The result is that these three appropriated funds now refer exclusively to General Fund revenue, while the two new appropriated funds together display all budget for the Enterprise and Other Funds.
+The result is that Local, Dedicated Taxes, and Special Purpose Revenue funds now refer exclusively to General Fund revenue, while the two new appropriated funds together display all budget for the Enterprise and Other Funds.